anahid1988/DeepRUL/README.md

 # eXplainable Deep Neural Networks for Machine's Health Prognosis Management applications

-This repository will contain reports on explaining Deep Learning applications for Remaining Useful Life and Machine's health Estimation.
+This repository contains scripts and reports on explaining Deep Learning applications for Remaining Useful Life and Machine's health Estimation.

 **Project Type** - Bring your own method